meadsteve/meadsteve.github.io/_posts/2022-10-28-i-dont-like-status-update-stand-ups.markdown

 together for the team rather than check up on how busy they are.
 If someone says they are stuck or blocked the whole team can come together to help.

 So please: think about whether you need this status update or if there's something else you could do instead.
+Focus on the work not the workers.